ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 the date and time when the experiment was launched.
 Within that folder there will be one folder per each round, in the case of single round there will be just one folder called `round_0`

-Moreover, each subfolder in the `logs` directory contains the following files:
+The `logs` directory contains the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed in each round.

-* `profile.json` and `profile.log` files with profiling information of the training experiment.
+Additionally, within each `round_{i}` subfolder inside the logs directory, the following files are included:

 * `training_statistics.json` with the training and validation loss evolution.
 * `training_stats.pdf` with a plot showing the training and validation loss evolution.

-Finally, each subfolder in the `models` directory contains:
+Finally, each subfolder `round_{i}` in the `models` directory contains:

 * `trained_model.pickle`: Contains the trained model.
 This object is needed to sample from the approximated posterior distribution after the neural network has been trained.
 * `inference.pickle`: Contains the trained inference object, which stores the weights of the trained neural network.
-* `samples_posterior_0.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
+* `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
-* `corner_plot_observed_sample_0.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
+* `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
 * `posterior_samples_test_data.npz`: A tensor containing the true values and the corresponding posterior samples for each sample in the test dataset.